scriptjumper/awesomeshadows/README.md

 ## Options

-Shadowizard supports 2 options, both of which are optional:
+Awesomeshadows supports 2 options, both of which are optional:

 - _shadow_type_ - _hard | soft_ (Defaults to soft)
 - _padding_ - _boolean_ (Defaults to false)